Last Updated on 26 February 2025 by Cycloscope

 The caves are hundreds and it’s impossible to see them all, some require a separate fee to be opened, up to 500 yuan for a cave.

-At the end of the trail, you can visit the museum where several caves, usually closed to the public, are perfectly reconstructed.And then there many Tibetan statues and statuettes, interesting.
 Inside the park, there is another museum and several exhibitions you can visit.
-We can only see that of a painter who likes to re-draw the frescoes of the caves, time is short, the center closes at 17:30.
+We can only see that of a painter who likes to re-draw the frescoes of the caves, time is short, and the center closes at 17:30.

 We take the bus back to the parking lot where our bikes are waiting and go to the nearby train station.
-We ask how can we take the train to Zhangye with the bikes.
+We asked how we take the train to Zhangye with the bikes.
 The ticket gal is crazy and screaming, like if she screams louder we’ll suddenly understand Mandarin.
 Everybody in the long cue laughs.

 Luckily there’s a guy who speaks English and helps us communicate with the lady, who still yells even with him.
-Her voice is identical to that of a typical hysteric old lady from some cartoon.
+Her voice is identical to that of a typical hysterical old lady from some cartoon.

 However the ticket is available for tomorrow morning, for the bike we have to go to the nearby office of the police station that is responsible for shipping the goods on trains, the office is called CRE (China Railway Express) and is in every Chinese station, is through them that is possible to ship bicycles and every kind of odd sized items everywhere in China.

-With our friendly interpreter we go, even the cop lady is a mad chick but more funny, with glasses thick as the bottom of a bottle.
 She’s new in the office, first day, and does not know very well how it works.
-In the end, we pay only 50 yuan per bike, about 7 euro, and 18 yuan for bags, complete with a receipt, no bribes here, wow.
+In the end, we pay only 50 yuan per bike, about 7 euros, and 18 yuan for bags, complete with a receipt, no bribes here, wow.
 All this legality and receipts are disorienting.

 Follow us while we get lost